Ravishanker74/Kodekloud-CKS-Challenge-Solutions/Kodekloud CKS Challenge - 3 Solution.md

-Kodekloud CKS Challenge - 3 Solution
+Kodekloud CKS Challenge - 3 Solutions

 This is a two node kubernetes cluster.
 Using the kube-bench utility, identify and fix all the issues that were reported as failed for the controlplane and the worker node components.